elastic/integrations/packages/symantec_endpoint_security/docs/README.md

 - Considering you already have an AWS S3 bucket setup, to configure it with Symantec Endpoint Security, follow the steps mentioned [here](https://techdocs.broadcom.com/us/en/symantec-security-software/endpoint-security-and-management/endpoint-security/sescloud/Integrations/Event-streaming-using-EDR.html) to enable the Symantec Endpoint Streaming.

+### To collect data from Azure Blob Storage, follow the below steps:

+- Considering you already have an Azure storage container setup, configure it with Symantec Endpoint Security.
+- Enable the Symantec Endpoint Streaming as mentioned [here](https://techdocs.broadcom.com/us/en/symantec-security-software/endpoint-security-and-management/endpoint-security/sescloud/Integrations/Event-streaming-using-EDR.html).
+- Configure the integration with your Azure Storage account name, Container name and Service Account Key/Service Account URI.

+**For more details about the Azure Blob Storage input settings please see the documentation [here](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-input-azure-blob-storage.html).**

 ### To collect data from a GCS bucket, follow the below steps:

 - Considering you already have a GCS bucket setup, configure it with Symantec Endpoint Security.
 - Enable the Symantec Endpoint Streaming as mentioned [here](https://techdocs.broadcom.com/us/en/symantec-security-software/endpoint-security-and-management/endpoint-security/sescloud/Integrations/Event-streaming-using-EDR.html).
 - Configure the integration with your GCS project ID, Bucket name and Service Account Key/Service Account Credentials File.

+**For more details about the GCS input settings please see the documentation [here](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-input-gcs.html).**

 ### The GCS credentials key file:
 Once you have added a key to GCP service account, you will get a JSON key file that can only be downloaded once.